 Need help?
 If you do not have a species description, type “need assistance with species description” in the grey text box below and we will get back to you.

+_A. nidulans_ is a filamentous fungi that forms mold.

 References

 (If applicable) List the references corresponding to the in-text citations in the Description section, following the APA 7 format.